rjdmoore/fictrac/README.md

 mkdir build
 cd build
 ```
-3. Run Cmake to prepare the necessary build files for FicTrac:
+3. Run Cmake to prepare the necessary build files for FicTrac (if OpenCV and NLopt are not installed in the default location, you can help Cmake find them by defining OPENCV_DIR and NLOPT_DIR - see [Windows installation](#windows) for an example):
 ```
 cmake ..
 ```